IDIL Tracks

 This course is aimed at students from science and technology backgrounds who work closely with the healthcare sector (physicians, pharmacists, odontologists).

-The student must be motivated by basic research and hold a bachelor’s degree in Life Sciences, with a specialization in one of the following seven fields: Cancer Biology, Therapeutic Engineering and Bio-production in Health Biotechnology, Epigenetics, Genetics, and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neurosciences, Quantitative Biology (qBio).
+The student must be motivated by basic research and hold a bachelor’s degree in Life Sciences, with a specialization in one of the following seven fields: Cancer Biology, Therapeutic Engineering and Bio-production in Health Biotechnology, Epigenetics, Genetics, and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neurosciences, and Quantitative Biology (qBio).

 The “Sciences for Human Health (SH2)” program combines advanced coursework with cutting-edge research to foster innovative thinking among students and raise their awareness of the environment’s impact on human health.
 The research program is in line with MUSE’s mission: to support excellence in basic and clinical research in the field of Bio-Health.
-It offers multidisciplinary and integrative research, ranging from genetics to molecular and experimental medicine, to advance quantitative biology as well as new therapeutic and diagnostic strategies for human health.
+It offers multidisciplinary and integrative research—ranging from genetics to molecular and experimental medicine—to advance quantitative biology as well as new therapeutic and diagnostic strategies for human health.
 This master’s program prepares students for the quantitative and personalized medicine of the future.

 Contact